derBroBro/TerraDepot/readme.md

 ```
 > You must provide a name for the project.
 This will be used for the functions, IAM user and the bucket.
 For this it must be **unique**!

+### Using a cust domains
+Using custom domains is quite easy, just pass in the `domain` and `cert_arn` variables.
+The `cert_arn` must be a verfied ACM certificate in the us-east-1 region.

 ## For each project
 Add a file named *backend.tf* with the following content:
 ```hcl